jimzord12/Honeypots-Contextual-Behavior-PoC/README.md

 2. **Go** (>= 1.21)
 3. **Python** (>= 3.11)

-I recommend to use AI Tools to help perform this action as it differs between OSes.
+I recommend using the `auto-sys-setup.sh` to make your life easier.

 ### Project Setup